 An analogous discussion is relevant for interpreting the results in the CAI literature.
-If CAI substitutes for traditional instruction, then the estimated effect is a comparison of the marginal effects of traditional instruction and CAI (i.e. $\partial A/\partial T^C - \partial A/\partial T^S$).
+If CAI substitutes for traditional instruction, then the estimated effect is a comparison of the marginal effects of traditional instruction and CAI (i.e. $\partial A/\partial T^C - \partial A/\partial T^S$ ).
 This is the economic and policy question of interest.
-However, many policies and experiments used to evaluate CAI increase a student's instructional time in a specific subject (e.g. Rouse and Krueger 2004) or total instructional time (e.g. Banerjee, Cole, Duflo, and Linden 2007).
-This occurs when non-academic classes or classes dedicated to other subjects are reallocated to the subject being considered, or when instruction is offered outside of regular school hours.
-That is, the estimated effects in the literature frequently reflect an increase in T rather than just an increase in T^C and the corresponding reduction in T^S .
+However, many policies and experiments used to evaluate CAI increase a student's instructional time in a specific subject (e.g. Rouse and Krueger, 2004) or total instructional time (e.g. Banerjee et al., 2007).
+This occurs when nonacademic classes or classes dedicated to other subjects are reallocated to the subject being considered, or when instruction is offered outside of regular school hours.
+That is, the estimated effects in the literature frequently reflect an increase in T rather than just an increase in $T^C$ and the corresponding reduction in $T^S$ .
 Thus the results should be interpreted as some combination of the effect of substituting CAI for traditional instruction and increasing instructional time.
-It is worth noting that the benefits of CAI, like those of ICT more broadly, may be attenuated if students use computers for non-academic purposes instead of the intended instruction.
+It is worth noting that the benefits of CAI, like those of ICT more broadly, may be attenuated if students use computers for nonacademic purposes instead of the intended instruction.